GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
 >
-> ~ *Steve Jobs*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts